 It’s pumpkin patch season.
-Picking out a pumpkin is a family tradition for many and these local pumpkin patches offer not only pumpkins but a great way to spend some time together.
+Picking out a pumpkin is a family tradition for many and these local pumpkin patches and farms offer pumpkins and family fun.

 1. The Cooper Trooper Foundation

 What: The Cooper Trooper Foundation is a 501c3 non-profit organization committed to helping families battling childhood cancer.
 You’ll find pumpkins, gourds, and cornstalks at the Cooper Trooper Pumpkin Patch, as well as games for the kids, inflatables and face painting!